thiyangt/ThiTal/content/home/about.md

 # About me

 I am a PhD candidate in Statistics at [Monash University, Australia](https://www.monash.edu/).
 My PhD research focuses on the problem of forecasting large collections of time series.
 I am working with Professor [Rob J Hyndman](https://robjhyndman.com/hyndsight/) and Professor [George Athanasopoulos](https://research.monash.edu/en/persons/george-athanasopoulos).
+I am a member of [ACEMS - ARC Centre of Excellence for Mathematical & Statistical Frontiers](https://acems.org.au/our-people/thiyanga-talagala).

 I enjoy solving general data science problems from three different angles: theoretical, computational, applied.
 In this website you will find some of my work and interests on statistics and data analysis.
 I am also interested in R programming language.